 Nick’s Writing Advice*

-I loathe advice on writing, particularly because good writing, as I see it, is everything but formulaic.
+I loathe writing advice, particularly because good writing, as I see it, is everything but formulaic.
 So if I had to have one rule, it would be this: break all the rules.
 That being said, I have found these five suggestions to be helpful.
 I list them here in the hope you find them helpful too.

 1. Love what you write.